MITgcm/MITgcm/doc/getting_started/getting_started.rst

    For these non-linear approximations, neither a reference profile of temperature or salinity is required, except for a setup where :varlink:`implicitIntGravWave` is set to ``.TRUE.`` or :varlink:`selectP_inEOS_Zc`\ =1.

+Note that for simplicity, salinity is expressed as a ratio in g/kg (thus effectively unitless) regardless of the choice of equation of state, despite "Practical Salinity" not precisely equal to salinity expressed as a dissolved mass fraction.
+If TEOS-10 is selected, the model variable :varlink:`salt` can be interpreted as "Absolute Salinity".
-Note that salinity can can be expressed in either practical salinity units (psu, i.e., unit-less) or g/kg, depending on the choice of equation of state.
-See Millero (2010) :cite:`millero:10` for a detailed discussion of salinity measurements, and why use of the latter is preferred, in the context of the ocean equation of state.
+See Millero (2010) :cite:`millero:10` and Pawlowicz (2013) :cite:`pawlowicz:13`
+for detailed discussion of salinity measurements, and why being expressed as g/kg is preferred, in the context of the ocean equation of state.

 .. tabularcolumns:: |\Y{.2}|\Y{.1}|\Y{.2}|\Y{.525}|